pradeeepraj/Weather-App/README.md

-# Weather-App
+# Weather-App.
-Fetching your current weather in your city.
+Know your city weather.